Diddy Launches New Black Political Party: ‘It’s Time We Unify’

 Along with the Twitter announcement, Combs released a new video interview with Charlamagne Tha God, in which he discussed his new political party, his endorsement of Biden, and why people shouldn’t be voting for President Trump next month.

-Not long after Combs’ announcement, up-and-coming artist bLAck pARty replied to the tweet, respectfully asking the mogul to change the name of his political party to avoid any confusion.
+Not long after the announcement, up-and-coming singer bLAck pARty replied to the tweet, respectfully asking Combs to change the name of his political party to avoid any confusion.

-Though this is the first time he has launched a black political party, Combs previously discussed the importance of the black vote in the 2020 Presidential election.
+Though this is the first time he has launched a black political party, Combs previously discussed the importance of the Black vote in the 2020 presidential election.

-In April, the New York City native sat down with Naomi Campbell for a video interview where, among other things, he explained that Biden will have to step up in order to secure the black vote.
+In April, the New York City native sat down with Naomi Campbell for a video interview where, among other things, he explained that Biden will have to step up in order to secure the Black vote.

 “Biden needs to make it clear that he wants to change the lives and quality of life for black and brown people or he won’t get the vote.
 I will hold the vote hostage if I have to,” he told Campbell.